Living in China as an expat can be an exciting adventure, but emergencies—whether medical, natural, or personal—can arise unexpectedly.

 - Fire: 119

-In large cities, emergency services often have English-speaking operators, but in smaller towns, you might need assistance from a Chinese speaker.
+However, in smaller towns or rural areas, you may need assistance from a Chinese speaker.

-China has a mix of public and private hospitals:
+China has a mix of public and private hospitals, each with its own advantages and challenges:

 3. Pharmacies

-Pharmacies are widely available, but not all medications familiar to you may be readily accessible.
+Pharmacies are widely available in China, but not all medications familiar to you may be accessible.

-It’s a good idea to bring a supply of any necessary medications and know their generic names in case you need a refill.
+Bring a supply of any essential medications and know their generic names in case you need a refill.

 Preparing for Medical Emergencies